How to Say "The fairy turns on the lantern, and then rests quietly" in Korean | -아/어요 Grammar

 What does "The fairy turns on the lantern, and then rests quietly" mean in Korean?

-The Korean sentence "요정이 등불을 켜고 나서 조용히 쉬어요." translates to "The fairy turns on the lantern, and then rests quietly." in English. "요정이 등불을 켜고 나서 조용히 쉬어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "요정이 등불을 켜고 나서 조용히 쉬어요." translates to "The fairy turns on the lantern, and then rests quietly." in English.
+Korean learners love sentences like "요정이 등불을 켜고 나서 조용히 쉬어요." because they are practical and memorable.
+Meaning "the fairy turns on the lantern, and then rests quietly", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: yojeongi deungbuleul kyeogo naseo joyonghi swieoyo.